 NATO continues to affirm the importance of nuclear deterrence in light of evolving challenges.
-Allies reiterated this principle at the 2014 Wales Summit, the 2016 Warsaw Summit, and the 2018 Brussels Summit, where Heads of State and Government declared that the goal of Allies “is to continue to bolster deterrence as a core element of our collective defence and to contribute to the indivisible security of the Alliance.
-Following changes in the security environment, NATO has taken steps to ensure its nuclear deterrent capabilities remain safe, secure, and effective.
+Allies reiterated this principle at the 2014 Wales Summit, the 2016 Warsaw Summit, and the 2018 and 2021 Brussels Summits, where Heads of State and Government reiterated in 2021 that the goal of Allies “is to continue to bolster deterrence as a core element of our collective defence and to contribute to the indivisible security of the Alliance.
+In response to the more challenging security environment, NATO has taken steps to ensure its nuclear deterrent capabilities remain safe, secure, and effective.
 As long as nuclear weapons exist, NATO will remain a nuclear alliance.”

 The key principles of NATO’s nuclear policy are established by the Heads of State and Government of the 30 members of the Alliance.
 The development and implementation of NATO’s nuclear policy are the responsibility of the Nuclear Planning Group (NPG).
 The NPG provides the forum for consultation on all issues that relate to NATO nuclear deterrence.
 All Allies, with the exception of France, which has decided not to participate, are members of the NPG.